autc04/Retro68/README.md

     brew install gcc cmake gmp mpfr libmpc bison brew install boost --c++11

-### Apple Universal Interfaces
+### Apple Universal Interfaces vs. Multiversal Interfaces

-Before you can build Retro68, you need to find a copy of Apple's Universal Interfaces and put it inside the InterfacesAndLibraries directory in the source tree.
-Version 3.4 has received the most testing, but any 3.x version could theoretically work.
-The exact directory layout inside the InterfacesAndLibraries directory does not matter.
-The resource forks of the files are not required.
+To compile code for the Mac, you need header files and libraries describing the APIs.
+There are two choices: Apple's Universal Interfaces, or the brand-new open source reimplementation, the Multiversal Interfaces.

+The Multiversal Interfaces are included with Retro68 out of the box, and they are free software.
+However, they are incomplete and may still contain serious bugs.
+Missing things include Carbon, MacTCP, OpenTransport, Navigation Services, and basically everything introduced after System 7.0.

 The Universal Interfaces used to be a free download from Apple.
 However, they have taken the site off-line and the license agreement does not allow